deep5deep/news_articles/README.md

     - Copy the 16-character password provided.
 2. **Update your GitHub secret**
     - In your repo's **Settings → Secrets → Actions**, set `EMAIL_PASSWORD` to the new 16-character App Password.

+## Dependencies

+This project requires the following Python libraries:
+- **telethon**: For downloading articles from Telegram channels
+- **pytz**: For handling timezone information in email notifications

+All dependencies are listed in the `requirements.txt` file.

 ## Running the Workflow